-Establishing an endorsement program will have some level of administrative burden on the agency related to developing and administering the program as well as providing information to the fishing community on the program.
-Adding transferability to the endorsement program will increase the administrative burden, requiring the tracking of endorsements, once transferred.
-The least administratively burdensome alternative would be Alternative 1 (noaction) which would not allow endorsement transferability, followed by Alternatives 2-5.
+Establishing an endorsement program (Action 5) will have some level of administrative burden on the agency related to developing and administering the program as well as providing information to the fishing community on the program.
+Adding transferability (Action 6) to the endorsement program will increase the administrative burden, requiring the tracking of endorsements, once transferred.
+The least administratively burdensome alternative would be Alternative 1 (no-action) which would not allow endorsement transferability, followed by Alternatives 2-5.
 Alternative 2 would allow for endorsement transferability immediately and would have a moderate increase in administrative burden due to tracking endorsements.
 The addition of the waiting periods as described in Alternatives 3-5 would not increase or decrease the administrative burden in the long term.
 Alternatives 3-5 allow for a period of time in which transferability is not allowed, which may alleviate some of the administrative burden in the short term.
 However, once the waiting period is over, the administrative burden related to endorsement transfers will resume.
+Alternative 6 and Alternative 7 address transferability between endorsement holders from different gear types.
+Neither of these alternatives would increase the administrative burden significantly but will require some documentation through the Southeast Regional permits office.